 The type of questions you chose to ask should stem from what you need to know to fully evaluate the position.
 You need to prepare questions about the position, day to day work and company in order to be sure that this is the right job for you.

 However, if you don’t prepare smart questions, you might run the risk of the interviewer assuming that you are not interested or serious about the position.
-You must prepare at least 2 questions that show how interested you are in the position and that you have done your homework.
+You must have questions to ask in an interview that shows how interested you are in the position and that you have done your homework.

 So, to make your interview preparation easier, we have curated a list of interview questions that you can ask the recruiter.

 Q1: What will be the day-to-day responsibilities of the role?

 This is one of the most important questions that you should ask the interviewer during the job interview because once you start working, most of your time will be spent working in the office.
 And you won’t want to do the same task every day, without learning anything new.

 That is why you need to be aware of your daily responsibilities to judge whether you are the right fit for the job.
 In fact, if possible you should ask the recruiter to connect you with the reporting manager and the team.

 Q2: Can you tell me about the work culture of the company?